DennysGuy/Chess/README.md

+                    --Chess--
---Chess by Matt Matriciano and Tanner Stephenson an exercise in OOP using java--
+      by Matt Matriciano and Tanner Stephenson
+--an exercise in Object Oriented Programming using Java--

 To run this software: